Kate Durbin: Books

-Her third book of poetry, Hoarders, continues her work with reality TV.
-It is forthcoming from Wave Books in 2021.
+Her third book of poetry, Hoarders (2021), continues her work with reality TV.
+Kate Coldiron relates that "Kate Durbin has the distinction of being the only writer ever to make me seriously consider reality television as a cultural force."
 Hoarders examines the reality TV show of the same name and deals with the topics of consumerism, environmentalism, and trauma.
 According to the book's description, Hoarders is "written in a Mad Lib-style language...wherein each poem is a portrait of a person and the objects they hoard, from Barbies to plants to food to books and more.
 Using reality television as a medium, Durbin explores an uncanny space of attachments that reflects a cultural moment back to the reader in ways that are surreal, tender, and sorrowful."
 Rich Smith from the Stranger writes: "Though the swift-moving spectacle of the television show invites viewers to cast easy judgment on these hoarders, Durbin employs poetry's slower speed to show a more complicated picture.
 Instead of using Tara's story to make us feel better about ourselves for not being hoarders, she indicts aspects of American culture we all participate in—religion, capitalism—and reveals our complicity, all while dropping a lot of sight gags in the process."
-Alyse Burnside writes in the Atlantic: "Durbin’s work has what the A&E show lacks: a capacious sense of humanity, a nuanced understanding of how consumerism might shape compulsions, and a deeply expressed empathy for the subtleties of life under capitalism…In this reinvention, each character’s own narration takes precedence over the more salacious details of their disorder, bringing us into their personal, sometimes painful, worlds.
+Alyse Burnside writes in the Atlantic: "Durbin's work has what the A&E show lacks: a capacious sense of humanity, a nuanced understanding of how consumerism might shape compulsions, and a deeply expressed empathy for the subtleties of life under capitalism...In this reinvention, each character's own narration takes precedence over the more salacious details of their disorder, bringing us into their personal, sometimes painful, worlds.
 Each poem consists of connected fragments, little piles.
-Each stanza reads like a conversation between the person and their stuff…The poems themselves are cluttered, yet their vibrancy is hard to overstate.
-Durbin astutely marries content and meaning, overwhelming the reader while dialing into our internal monstrous consumer.”
+Each stanza reads like a conversation between the person and their stuff...The poems themselves are cluttered, yet their vibrancy is hard to overstate.
+Durbin astutely marries content and meaning, overwhelming the reader while dialing into our internal monstrous consumer."